muzzairkhan/dpdk-app/README.md

 # How to Compile and Run the application
+1. Replace the main.c application source file from this repo to the <dpdk-source-dir>/examples/l2fwd directory.
-1. Compile command:
+2. Compile command:
    - "sudo meson setup -Dexamples=l2fwd dpdk build" where "l2fwd" is the example dpdk application, "dpdk" is the dpdk source directory and "build" is the output dir.
    - "sudo meson compile -C build"
-2. To run the application:
+3. To run the application:
    - "cd /build/examples"
    - "sudo ./dpdk-l2fwd -l 0-1 -n 4 -- -q 2 -p 3"
 where we specified the first two processor cores, 4 memry channels, 2 queues per processor core, and 2 ethernet ports